M1k3G0/Win10_LTSC_as_Win7/README.md

 1. First use * .bat (as Administrator)
 2. And then the specified utilities (to make sure everything is turned off and optimized)
-3. run one of the following scripts:
+3. Run one of the following scripts:

 "Meltdown.txt" - protection FAQ
 - 3a   "Meltdown_old.bat" - old Protection script, suitable for everyone
 - 3b   "Meltdown_new_ht_off.bat" - new Protection script (CPU Hyper-Threading OFF)
 - 3c   "Meltdown_new_ht_on.bat" - new Protection script (CPU Hyper-Threading ON)
 "InSpectre.exe" - protection test ( grc.com/inspectre.htm )
 "restore_win_photoviewer_classic.reg" - manual installation Windows PhotoViewer Classic (if you want)

 4. PC Reboot.